8½: Plot

 When Luisa sees how bitterly Guido represents her in the film, she declares that their marriage is over.
 Guido's Ideal Woman arrives in the form of an actress named Claudia.
 Guido explains that his film is about a burned-out man who finds salvation in this Ideal Woman.

 Claudia concludes that the protagonist is unsympathetic because he is incapable of love.
 Broken, Guido calls off the film, but the producer and the film's staff announce a press conference at which the filming will commence.
 Guido attempts to escape from the journalists and eventually imagines shooting himself in the head.

 Guido realizes he was attempting to solve his personal confusion by creating a film to help others, when instead he needs to accept his life for what it is.
 He asks Luisa for her assistance in doing so.
 Carla tells him that she figured out what he was trying to say: that Guido cannot do without the people in his life.

-As the production crew and cast begin to troop onto the set, Guido's passion revives and he begins to direct.
+A circus procession plays music as the production crew and cast begin to troop onto the set; Guido's passion revives and he begins to direct.
 The men and women of the cast and crew start holding hands and walk briskly around in a circle with Guido and Luisa joining them last.
 The production set is dismantled, Guido salutes the last of the crew members, and the set fades to black.